graalvm/workshops/vscode-tools-for-micronaut/README.md

   > We select a compute instance as a destination to deploy our code to.
 This will give us the opportunity to generate the required IAM policies to run the code from that compute instance.

 * With a compute instance selected as a place to run our code, when packaged as a container, we can now generate our policies.
 Click on the `key` icon in the banner of the `ORACLE CLOUD ASSETS` panel.
 This will open an editing window containing the required IAM policies.
-You can copy these into the OCI console.
+You can copy these into the OCI console and run them using the [Policy Builder tool](https://docs.oracle.com/en-us/iaas/Content/Identity/policymgmt/managingpolicies_topic-Using_the_Policy_Builder.htm).

 ## Summary